Basin Pond, Lee

-From Lee: Take Route 20 East 4.1 miles and turn left on Becket Road.
+From the I-90 interchange in Lee: Take Route 20 East 4.1 miles and turn left on Becket Road.
 Drive .03 miles north and the trailhead parking will be on the left.

 Not far from the bustle of one of the busiest intersections in Berkshire County – the confluence of the Lee Prime Outlets and the Massachusetts Turnpike – lies a 296-acre refuge from the high-speed world.

 The folly of man vs. nature shaped the human and social history of Basin Pond.
 Not one but two dams were built to hold back the waters of the brook, forming first “Mud Pond,” then “Lake Lee,” and now a marshland called “Basin Pond.”